 - Put the potatoes and green beans in a bowl, and toss with the olive oil mixture.

 - Serve cold.
 Enjoy!

 This fool-proof recipe makes great fried green tomatoes.
-My friend and Type 1 diabetic, Beth, makes hers with a southwestern flair.
-They’re delicious!
-This recipe as is isn’t very spicy at all; add more of the hot stuff if you’re brave!
+They're delicious!
+This recipe as is isn't very spicy at all; add more of the hot stuff if you're brave!

 - 1 cup milk

 - 1/2 cup yellow corn meal

 - 1/2 teaspoon (or more) ground chipotle or cayenne pepper

 - In a bowl, combine all the dry ingredients.
 Stir with a fork.

 - Put the milk in a separate bowl.

 - Slice the tomatoes about 1/3 of an inch thick.
 Only keep the pretty, center slices; pitch the tops and bottoms.